ArthurHlt/gubot/README.md

   {
   	"name": "", //required, name of the script which was registered "matcher": "", //required
-  	"type": "", //required: respond or send
-  	"url": "", //required, url of your remote script to send envelop "description": "",
+  	"type": "", //required: respond, send or direct "url": "", //required, url of your remote script to send envelop "description": "",
   	"example": "",